Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Sampled boundary conditions and their influence on glacial ice sheet modelling outputs

-The remit of this work was to reconstruct, with uncertainty, joint SST and SIC fields to act as boundary conditions into FAMOUS-Ice an `atmosphere only' global climate model coupled to a ice sheet model.
-To briefly examine the effects that the reconstruction has on the atmosphere-ice sheet model outputs we run a small ensemble varying only the SST and SIC boundary conditions.
-To generate a joint sample ($\tilde{\bX}^*$, $\tilde{\bY}^*$), we first sample $\tilde{\bX}^*$ and then $\tilde{\bY}^*(\tilde{\bX}^*)$.
-As we have only expectations and variances for these quantities, we appeal to Chebyshev's inequality to define a plausible set for $\{\bX^*, \bY^*(\bX^*)\}$, and sample this set uniformly (similar to how ensemble design is considered in history matching \citep{salter2019uncertainty}).
-We sample where $(A)^{1/2}$ is any square-root decomposition of matrix $A$ and $Z \sim \mathcal{U}(-3,3)$.
-An example of a joint sample $(\tilde{\bY}^*, \tilde{\bX}^*)$ for the months of February and August is given in Figure~\ref{fig:hm}.
+The remit of this work was to reconstruct, with uncertainty, joint SST and SIC fields to act as boundary conditions into FAMOUS-Ice \citep{smith2021famous}, an `atmosphere only' global climate model coupled to a ice sheet model.
+To examine the effects that the reconstruction has on the atmosphere-ice sheet model outputs we run a small ensemble varying only the SST and SIC boundary conditions.
+Bayes linear analysis updates our beliefs of the first two moments of $\bX^*$ and $\bY^*$.
+Define the Cholesky decompositions $\bL_{\bX}$ and $\bL_{\bY}$, so that $\bL_{\bX} \bL_{\bX}^\T = \var_{\bar{\bX}, \bZ_\bX}[\bX^*]$ and $\bL_{\bY} \bL_{\bY}^\T = \var_{\hat{\bbeta}, \bZ_\bY}[\bY^*]$.
+We may probabilistically sample \begin{linenomath}

+\end{linenomath} where $\bZ$ is a vector of independent random variables $\mZ_i$ with $\mathbb{E}[\mZ_i] = 0$ and $\var[\mZ_i] = 1$.
+Note, assigning a distributional form to the $\mZ_i$ is a further choice; for example, we could assign a Gaussian, uniform, or any other distribution that would make sense given the context.
+Similar to how ensemble design is considered in history matching \citep[e.g.][]{salter2019uncertainty}, we may eschew such distribution assumptions and set the bounds of the $\mZ_i$ with an appeal to Chebyshev's inequality.
+As is standard in the history matching literature, we set the concentration parameter $k = 3$ and sample $\mZ_i \sim \mathcal{U}(-k,k)$; we call this the \textit{plausible} set, and stress that it is not a probabilistic design, rather, a bounding notion of plausibility.
+To generate a joint sample ($\tilde{\bX}^*$, $\tilde{\bY}^*$), we first sample $\tilde{\bX}^*$ and then $\tilde{\bY}^*$.
+The structural dependencies between the sampled $\tilde{\bX}^*$ and $\tilde{\bY}^*$ are captured by our updated beliefs on $\mathcal{M}_{\bbeta}$ and $\bU_\Theta$.
+An example of a joint sample $(\tilde{\bX}^*, \tilde{\bY}^*)$ for the months of February and August is given in Figure~\ref{fig:hm}.

 \spacingset{1}